AWegnerGitHub/awegnergithub.github.io-content/2023_09_26_obsidian_gitlab_setup.md

 has a fine film over it that makes writing a little more difficult.
 Think writing with a pen that is low on ink.

 I discovered [Obsidian][obsidian] a while ago.
 I've put a little bit of effort into utilizing it, but more recently I've committed to utilizing it more.
-The idea of all digial notes is enticing.
+The idea of all digital notes is enticing.
 Over time I'll see if it's helpful.

 But, like anyone with multiple devices, I want my Obsidian vault on all devices.
 What if I have a thought while I'm away from my main computer?
 One option is to utilize the [Obsidian Sync][sync] feature.
 It's got end to end encryption, version history and a monthly subscription fee.
 I can build something using my [existing GitLab installation][gitlab] without that monthly subscription fee.
 Plus, since I'm the only user of this, I'm ok with a little trade off that a full service provides.